Websites for health practitioners: what to include

 Keep your patients at the centre of everything you do

-The informative content you include, of course, will also need to speak to those patients.
-Patient testimonials, comprehensive general health advice and in depth, relevant information are all crucial to connecting with your site visitors.
-More on that in my article Websites for healthcare professionals: what to include in 5 steps.
+Of course, your informative content will also need to speak to those patients.
+Patient testimonials, comprehensive general health advice, and in-depth, relevant information are all crucial to connecting with site visitors.
+I discuss this in my article “Websites for healthcare professionals: what to include in five steps.”

-Design is not an afterthought
+Design should not be an afterthought

 Help Google help you